dquadros/KnowingRP2040/README.md

 ### UsbSerial

-A very basic serial to usb adapter.
+A very basic serial to USB adapter.